ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 Most testnets use a proof-of-authority consensus mechanism.
 This means a small number of nodes are chosen to validate transactions and create new blocks – staking their identity in the process.
 It's hard to incentivise mining on a proof-of-work testnet which can leave it vulnerable.

+As [The Merge](/upgrades/merge) get closer more of the public proof-of-work and proof-of-authority testnets are becoming proof-of-stake.
+Swapping their consensus mechanisms acts as rehearsals for the Ethereum Mainnet merge.
+Ropsten, Sepolia and Goerli are all expected to be proof-of-stake networks by the end of summer 2022, with Goerli being maintained long term.

 ETH on testnets has no real value; therefore, there are no markets for testnet ETH.
 Since you need ETH to actually interact with Ethereum, most people get testnet ETH from faucets.
 Most faucets are webapps where you can input an address which you request ETH to be sent to.

 #### Sepolia {#sepolia}

 A proof-of-work testnet; this means it's the best like-for-like representation of Ethereum.
+Sepolia is expected to undergo The Merge to proof-of-stake in summer 2022.
+It is not yet certain whether it will then be maintained long term.

 - [Website](https://sepolia.dev/)
 - [Github](https://github.com/goerli/sepolia)